garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/WMessage.md

 4.0K -rw-r-----  1 root     root       12 Nov 21  2022 ROOTPASS
 ```

-Using the `/bin/md5sum` with `sudo` we get the MD5 hash of the file:
+Using the `/bin/md5sum` with `sudo` I can get the MD5 hash of the file:

 ```bash
 messagemaster@MSG:/var/www$ sudo /bin/md5sum /var/www/ROOTPASS